Frederick Bartholomew Joseph Bretherton-Stapleton

 M, #54064, b.
 23 June 1830, d.
 4 November 1902

-Edward Salvin Bowlby was born on 23 June 1830.2 He was the son of Reverend Edward Bowlby and Hannah Hodgson.2 He married, firstly, Maria Rimington, daughter of James Rimington, on 1 August 1861.2 He married, secondly, Elizabeth Vans Agnew, daughter of Robert Vans Agnew of Barnbarroch and Sheuchan and Mary Elizabeth Blair, on 10 June 1880.1 He died on 4 November 1902 at age 72.1
+Edward Salvin Bowlby was born on 23 June 1830.2 He was the son of Reverend Edward Bowlby and Hannah Hodgson.2 He married, firstly, Maria Rimington, daughter of James Rimington and Sarah Ward, on 1 August 1861.2 He married, secondly, Elizabeth Vans Agnew, daughter of Robert Vans Agnew of Barnbarroch and Sheuchan and Mary Elizabeth Hunter Blair, on 10 June 1880.1 He died on 4 November 1902 at age 72.1

-Edward Salvin Bowlby was educated at Winchester College, Winchester, Hampshire, England.2 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).2 He was admitted to Inner Temple entitled to practice as a Barrister-at-law.2 He held the office of High Sheriff of Hertfordshire in 1895.2 He lived at Gilston Park, Hertfordshire, England.2 He lived at Knoydart, Inverness-shire, Scotland.2 He held the office of Justice of the Peace (J.P.) for Hertfordshire.3 He held the office of Deputy Lieutenant (D.L.) of Hertfordshire.3
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.2 He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)2 He was admitted to Inner Temple entitled to practise as a Barrister-at-law.2 He held the office of High Sheriff of Hertfordshire in 1895.2 He lived at Knoydart, Inverness-shire, ScotlandG.2 He lived at Gilston Park, Hertfordshire, EnglandG.2 He held the office of Justice of the Peace (J.P.) for Hertfordshire.3 He held the office of Deputy Lieutenant (D.L.) of Hertfordshire.3

 Children of Edward Salvin Bowlby and Maria Rimington